Le Mont-Dore, New Caledonia: Climate

-Le Mont-Dore has a tropical monsoon climate (Köppen climate classification Am).
+Le Mont-Dore has a tropical rainforest climate (Köppen Af), closely bordering upon a tropical monsoon climate (Am).
 The average annual temperature in Le Mont-Dore is 23.2 C. The average annual rainfall is 1775.6 mm with March as the wettest month.
 The temperatures are highest on average in February, at around 26.6 C, and lowest in July, at around 19.5 C. The highest temperature ever recorded in Le Mont-Dore was 37.8 C on 29 December 2010; the coldest temperature ever recorded was 7.8 C on 22 August 2009.

 Population

 Twin towns – sister cities

 Le Mont-Dore is twinned with: